Boiann/federal-bureau-of-control/README.md

 ---

 Unfortunately medical and other issues prevented full use of all this planning.
-After a lenghty hiatus from working on the project, the MVP epics/tasks/user stories were placed in BACKLOG Milestone to signify this.
+After a lengthy hiatus from working on the project, the MVP epics/tasks/user stories were placed in BACKLOG Milestone to signify this.
 Work on the project continued from there.
 After talking to a mentor, it was decided not to close unfinished epics/tasks/user stories.
 The explanation was that this is what happens in real-life development too (unfinished things), and FBC Project Board reflects that.

 ---